-Figure 11.
+Figure 12.
 Average salaries of full-time instructional non-medical staff equated to 9-month contracts, by academic rank:

-Academic year 2012-13
+Academic year 2013-14

-north.
-Average salaries of full-urine instructional north-medical stail equated to 9-month contracts was calculated by multiplying the average monthly salary by 9.
+NOTE: Average salaries of full-time instructional non-medical staff equated to 9-month contracts was calculated by multiplying the average monthly salary by 9.
 The average monthly salary was calculated by dividing the total salary outlays by the total number of months covered by staff on 9, 10, 11 and 12-month contracts.
 Medians are not reported for comparison groups with less than three values.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2012-13, Human Resources component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2014, Human Resources component.

-Figure 12.
-Percent distribution of core revenues, by source: Fiscal year 2012
+Figure 13.
+Percent distribution of core revenues, by source: Fiscal year 2013